Last Updated on March 18, 2022 by Corinne Schmitt

 How to Make Instant Pot Moo Shu Beef

 This dish isn’t complicated, but it does take time.
-This isn’t a meal for nights you’re in a hurry, but it is a meal that’s worth the wait.
+This isn’t a meal for nights you’re in a hurry, like my Instant Pot Chicken Fried Rice, but it is a meal that’s worth the wait.

 Step 1: Make Eggs